GSA/digitalgov.gov/content/news/2023/11/2023-11-14-defining-benchmarks-and-targets-for-intranet-kpis.md

 ---
 date: 2023-11-15 16:41:00 -0500
-kicker: kpi
+kicker:
 title: Defining benchmarks and targets for intranet KPIs
 deck: Paving the path to success
 summary: Discover the keys to intranet success by harmonizing objectives, metrics, benchmarks, and targets.
 Elevate your organization's intranet to new heights!

 # See all topics at https://digital.gov/topics
 topics:
   - metrics
   - performance
   - strategy

 # See all authors at https://digital.gov/authors
 authors:
   - jessica-dunbar

 slug: defining-benchmarks-and-targets-for-intranet-kpis

-primary_image: 10x-areas-of-focus
+primary_image:

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 weight: 1

 ---

 In a previous post, we explored [selecting the right metrics to optimize your intranet's performance](https://digital.gov/2023/06/13/how-to-choose-the-right-metrics-for-your-intranet/).
 In this post we will explore the next step — defining benchmarks and targets for key performance indicators (KPIs).
 This sequel blog post is designed to build upon the insights from our initial post and help you craft a comprehensive strategy for intranet optimization.

 ## Why benchmarks and targets are vital